-The guard leaned back slightly before sighing and slowly rubbing at the bridge of its muzzle, muttering to itself: "Ev seihjo A thon kxo jxehk jkhun.
+The guard leaned back slightly before sighing and slowly rubbing at the bridge of its muzzle, muttering to itself: "Ev seihjo a thon kxo jxehk jkhun.
 Nxoho kxo xocc aj Andee..."
-He shifted on his talons for a moment, then peered at the still-wide-eyed chupadore warily.
+He shifted on his talons for a moment, then peered at the still-wide-eyed chupa warily.
 "Thadb kxaj.
 A nacc ro rusb ad u memodk..."
 The guard turned around and plucked a clay mug off a tray and began to push it through the bars to place it on the floor before he paused and sighed at the look on Samael's face.
-He jerked his head to the chupadore and cautiously stuck his webbed arm through with the offered mug.
+He jerked his head to the chupa and cautiously stuck his webbed arm through with the offered mug.
 "Xoho.
 Thadb, thadb."

 Samael's expression brightened and he carefully slid off the cot to approach, taking care to move slowly.
 No point turning the kindness of this guard into suspicion.
 "Aww, thanks, buddy...yer a perfect li'l berry."